relliky/Tais_Home_Assistant_Config/python_templates/README.md

 `Dashboard` combines room dashboard views into the overall Lovelace dashboard.

+## Device Models

+`add_device(..., model="Generic Toggle As Switch")` creates:

+- an `input_boolean` using the supplied device name, without an `initial` state
+- an internal `input_boolean` assumed-state helper, also without an `initial` state
+- a template switch with the same supplied name
+- a queued automation that waits 500 ms, compares the desired helper with the assumed-state helper, and only then calls `switch.toggle` on the controlled switch when they differ

+Pass the controlled switch as the `mac` argument.
+Both `switch.example` and `example` are accepted; the latter is normalized to `switch.example`.

 ## Safe Change Workflow

 Treat generated YAML as the compatibility contract.
 Home Assistant should keep